Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 ### Game plan
 To help you get started, you can consider the following steps to migrate the application.
 Make sure to consider _why_ you're making the changes you're making, and how they fit into the Strangler Fig pattern.
 - Consider where you can split the application into services, and how they can interact with each other
+  - Split along domain boundaries, and consider how the services can interact with each other
+  - Remember that the application consists of at least three modules: `core`, `knowledgebase`, and `estimating`
 - Create a separate Maven module for each service you want to create
+  - You can use the existing `application` and `gateway` modules as a starting point
   - Consider how to share common elements between services, a lot of code in the `core` package is likely to be shared between services
-- Set up a gateway service that routes requests to the appropriate service
+- Set up the gateway service that routes requests to the appropriate service
   - Consider where to handle authentication and authorization, and how to propagate the user's identity to the services (e.g. by using a JWT token)
+  - The provided `gateway` module is a starting point for the gateway service
+  - Refer to the [Useful resources](#useful-resources) section for more information on Spring Cloud Gateway
 - Migrate the modules to the appropriate service

 ### Deliverables